Evergrande chairman's Hong Kong mansion seized by bank - media report

 The report did not say when the 5,000 square-foot (465 square-metre) mansion, which HK01 said was valued at HK$700 million ($89 million), was taken over by the bank.

-Evergrande declined to comment on the report and Hui could not immediately be reached.
+Evergrande declined to comment on the report and chairman Hui Ka Yan could not immediately be reached.
 CCB (Asia) had no immediate comment.

+Saddled with more than $300 billion in total liabilities, the defaulted Chinese property developer has already seen many of its assets, both in mainland China and Hong Kong, seized by creditors.

+This foreclosure could be the first known case of Hui's personal assets in Hong Kong being seized, HK01 reported.

 The mansion, with sweeping views of the city's gleaming skyscrapers, had been pledged to raise about HK$300 million to repay an overdue Evergrande bond, HK01 reported last year.